 Options for Getting Additional Compensation in a Crash with an Uninsured Motorist

-If the driver who hit you failed to carry the required liability auto insurance policy and you suffered serious injuries, there are two options we may use to help you recover additional compensation.
+Suppose the driver who hit you failed to carry the required liability auto insurance policy and you suffered serious injuries.
+In that case, there are two options we may use to help you recover additional compensation.

 Some of these options include: